silencht/teleimager/README.md

 ## 1. Image Server

 This module provides an image server that captures video streams from multiple cameras (UVC、OpenCV and RealSense) and publishes the frames over a network using ZeroMQ or WebRTC.
 It is designed to support teleoperation applications where real-time video streaming is essential.
+It be used in [xr_teleoperate](https://github.com/unitreerobotics/xr_teleoperate) project to provide video streams for teleoperation now.

 All user-callable functions are listed below the `# public api` comment in the code.